jpvital/points-of-interest/README.md

 The application requires ```docker``` and ```docker-compose``` to run.

 ## Running the application
 To run the application, execute the following from your terminal: ```./scripts/rebuild.sh```.
-This wil create a docker container where the application runs alongside a Postgres database.
+This will create a docker container where the application runs alongside a Postgres database.

 To verify that the API started up successfully, access http://localhost:3000/health in your browser.
 You should see the message ```API is up and running```.